 In August 1923 the public were requested to submit the names for the Roll of Honour to the Town Clerk.
 As can be seen on the rolling screen below, some had extensive details of the casualty and others simply a name.
 There were a number of discrepancies on the date of death, Regiment or arm of service.
 The addresses given were not always the last address where the casualty had lived, as many families had moved to other parts of the Borough and even further afield in some cases.

 It is our intention to produce an updated version of the Roll of Honour, using the same font and format as the original in the hope that the two can be kept alongside each other in Dewsbury Central Library.
-We would ensure that this revision will available online on this and possibly other websites.
-Hopefully this will be available in a few month’s time.
+We would ensure that this revision will be available online on this and possibly other websites in the near future.